-The inspector was satisfied that, when implemented, the care and support as described by the person in charge and team leader will consistently and sufficiently reflect the residents' assessed needs and wishes.
+The inspector was satisfied that, when implemented, the care and support as described by the person in charge and regional manager will consistently and sufficiently reflect the residents' assessed needs and wishes.

 The inspector reviewed a sample of the proposed documentation and found that it was comprehensive and if completed will identify resident's care needs and proposed plans to address those needs.
-Each resident will be assigned a key worker and there will be scheduled weekly meetings as well as reviews on a monthly, three monthly and annual basis.
-Daily records will be maintained of how the residents spend their day.
+Monthly goals will be set and action plans put in place to meet those goals.

+Each resident will be assigned a key worker and there will be scheduled weekly meetings as well as reviews on a three monthly and annual basis.
+Daily records will be maintained of the how the residents spend their day.
 The inspector saw that the personal plans will contain important information about the residents' life, their likes and dislikes, their interests, details of family members and other people who are important in their lives.

-The person in charge discussed how residents will be supported in transition between services.
+The person in charge and regional manager discussed how residents will be supported in transition between services.
 A staff member or relative will accompany residents who have to attend hospital or appointments.
 A document called 'my hospital passport' will be developed for each resident.
 This will contain useful information such as personal details about the resident, aids and assistive devices used, communication needs and medications etc.